jyh20030112/All-Agent/README.md

 adapting your application to a framework.

-Use it as the foundation for assistants, workflow agents, coding tools, research agents, or any application that needs a reliable model–tool loop.
+Use it as the foundation for assistants, workflow agents, coding tools, research agents, or any application that needs a reliable model–tool loop

 ## What You Can Build